Weekly Edition of Hinesburg Record

 What the Heck?

 What the heck is this?
-Guess the meaning of the first photo below and your name will be entered in a drawing for a prize or gift certificate from a business in Hinesburg!
-Submit your entry by end-of-day August 1, 2025. (mailto:email@hinesburgrecord.org) Click here to email us a guess!
+Guess the meaning of the photo below and your name will be entered in a drawing for a prize or gift certificate from a business in Hinesburg!
+Submit your entry by end-of-day August 8, 2025.
+Click here to email us a guess!
 (You may get a pop-up, click ALLOW.)

+Sponsored by: Sidepony Boutique located in Unit #1 in the Mechanicsville Road mini-mall.